armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

 Also - we will be granting AWS Power User Access to each of the Managed Account Roles.
 You could optionally grant fewer permisisons, but those more limited permissions are not covered in this document.

-## Configuring Spinnaker to access AWS using an IAM User (with an Acess Key and Secret Access Key)
+## Configuring Spinnaker to use AWS IAM Instance Roles

-If you are not running Spinnaker on AWS, or if you don't want to use AWS IAM roles (or don't have the ability to modify the roles attached to your Kubernetes instances), you can create an AWS IAM user and provide its credentials to Clouddriver to allow Clouddriver to interact with the various AWS APIs across multiple AWS Accounts.
+If you are running Spinnaker on AWS (either via AWS EKS or installed directly on EC2 instances), you can use AWS IAM roles to allow Clouddriver to interact with the various AWS APIs across multiple AWS Accounts.

-### IAM User Part 1: Creating a Managed Account IAM Role in each your target AWS Accounts
+### Instance Role Part 1: Creating a Managed Account IAM Role in each your target AWS Accounts

 In each account that you want Spinnaker to deploy to, you should create an IAM role for Spinnaker to assume.